A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Equilibrium analysis

 \subsection{Existence and uniqueness of equilibria}

-With our fixed-point results in hand, we are now ready to establish our existence and uniqueness of equilibrium results.
-The verification results given in Section \ref{sec:verification-buyers} and Section \ref{sec:verification-sellers} show for any fixed point $\mu^*$ of our fixed point mapping $F$ that satisfies $\mu^*_T > 0$ the strategies defined by
+With our fixed-point results in hand, we are now ready to establish our existence and uniqueness of equilibrium results. \begin{proof}[Proof of Theorem~\ref{thm:main}] We will first assume that $\E[\nu] = \int_{\mathbb{R}} x\nu(d x) > 0$.
+The case $\E[\nu] < 0$ follows by symmetry and the case $\E[\nu] = 0$ is specifically treated in (iv). \begin{enumerate}[label=(\roman*)] \item Since In view of Assumption~\ref{ass:initial_distribution} it follows from Theorem~\ref{thm:existence2}.(i) that there exists a fixed-point $\mu^\ast \in C([0,T])$ of $F$, i.e.,